patrickgrey/patrickgrey.1.1/app/_posts/2013-12-19-task-svg-icons.md

 ---
 layout: post
-title:  "SVG icons from spritesheet with png fallback"
+title:  "Create SVG icons using a spritesheet and with png fallback"
 tags: icons svg
 categories: task
+excerpt: "<p>This is the excerpt!</p>"
 ---

-# Create SVG icons using a spritesheet and with png fallback

 ## Task: I want to use icons for the lab section and the social media links on my site.
 A sprite sheet should be used to reduce network calls.